ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 Please note that it takes **a lot** of memory and around 2 hours to install gattlib.
-After some failures ("virtual memory exhausted: Cannot allocate memory") I finally succeeded extending my ev3dev swapfile to 1024 MB (please first check if you have enough free space in your SD card):
+After some failures ("virtual memory exhausted: Cannot allocate memory") I finally succeeded extending my ev3dev swapfile to almost 1 GB (please first check if you have enough free space in your SD card):

-    sudo nano /etc/dphys-swapfile
-    ...
-    CONF_SWAPSIZE=1024
-    ...

-and restarting the swapfile service after:

-    /etc/init.d/dphys-swapfile stop
-    /etc/init.d/dphys-swapfile start
+    robot@ev3dev:~$ sudo dd if=/dev/zero of=/swapfile1 bs=1024 count=917504
+    917504+0 records in
+    917504+0 records out
+    939524096 bytes (940 MB) copied, 442.332 s, 2.1 MB/s

-It will take longer to start because the service needs to allocate all that space first.
+it will take 5 to 110 minutes to allocate space for such a big file

-You can then check the size of your swapfile with "top".
+    robot@ev3dev:~$ sudo mkswap /swapfile1
+    Setting up swapspace version 1, size = 917500 KiB
+    no label, UUID=55fcb430-451b-4699-955c-5754bf65999b

+    robot@ev3dev:~$ sudo swapon /swapfile1
+    swapon: /swapfile1: insecure permissions 0644, 0600 suggested.

+this is a temporary measure so we'll skip security warning

+    robot@ev3dev:~$ sudo swapon -s
+    Filename				Type		Size	Used	Priority
+    /dev/zram0                             	partition	98300	8188	16383
+    /swapfile1                             	file    	917500	0	-1

+We don't want to use the swapfile in memory (it will overflow) so we disable it:

+    sudo swapoff /dev/zram0

+After installation please reboot your EV3 to reset the swapfile configuration then delete the big file as it is no longer needed.

 This short python script makes the motor spin 2 second in each direction then stop: